Research is a Weapon Against Cancer

 See how researchers are working hard to find new ways to battle and defeat cancer – and how you can join the fight!

+Research plays a crucial role in the prevention, diagnosis, and the fight against cancer.
 Spread the word!
-Research plays a crucial role in the fight against cancer!

 TAILORx Trial Finds Most Women With Early Breast Cancer Do Not Benefit From Chemotherapy